Roseville 71 Excellent

 What's it like Living in Roseville?

-Roseville is a moderately-sized city located in the state of Michigan.
-The city has a population of 47,160 residents.
-In Roseville, there are 4,794 people per square mile, which is well above the national population density average.
+Located in the state of Michigan, Roseville is a mid-sized city with a population of 48,471 inhabitants.
+Roseville has a population density of 4,928 people per square mile.
+This would be considered well above the national population density level.
 If we look at the most recent Census, Roseville is known to have a predominantly White population.
 The next two most common races are Black and Asian.
-Roseville is not known to have a high population (over 15 years old) of married people.
-At only 48% married, this city falls well below the national average.
+All the single ladies and all the single fellas might want to take notice as only 48% of the Roseville population is married.
 Long commute times to work can be incredibly frustrating, ranking just behind housework on the list of life's annoyances.
 If you opt to make Roseville your home, your one-way commute time will typically last around 26 minutes, a duration that aligns with the national average commute time of 26 minutes.

-Using data and statistics Roseville has received a livability score of 73 out of 100.
-This score is ranked in the 85th percentile when compared to all other cities.
-For each of the livability categories, we can establish that Roseville ranks very well for cost of living (A+) and housing (A+).
-Roseville does not score well for the following: amenities (F), crime (F), education (F) and employment (D).
-It might be a good idea to take a closer look at each category to find out why.
+The livability score in Roseville is 72/100 and the city is ranked in the 82nd percentile of all cities across America.
+If we take a closer look at each of the categories individually, we see that Roseville ranks well for cost of living (A+).
+On a less positive note, Roseville does not have favorable grades for the following: amenities (F), crime (F), education (F) and employment (D).
+If we take a look at the data, we can find out why.

 Best Places to Live in and Around Roseville